 Bee and butterfly mix

 Forget-me-nots are best sown in the garden between June and September.
 Sow indoors from April, after which they have to go outside in mid-May.
-Forget-me-nots usually bloom from April to September and the flowers are edible!
+Forget-me-nots might not bloom the first year.
+The blue flowers will usually appear the second year from April to September.
+Did you know the flowers are edible?
 Beautiful as a garnish for a special and festive dish and this small flower has a neutral taste.
 The forget-me-not flower has always been a symbol of simplicity, love and loyalty.
 How beautiful is this seed for birth announcements and funeral cards.
 Or ideal for a green and sustainable wedding, from save-the-date to invitations, seating arrangement cards, menu's and thank you notes.

 It is best to sow lettuce in the garden from mid-March to the end of July.
 Sow indoors in a pot from the end of March, after which they have to go outside from May.
 Be careful with warm summers because lettuce seeds do not germinate when it is warmer than 25 degrees.
 In that case, it may be better to plant the paper indoors first.
 Do your plants have 3 leaves?
 Then they are big enough to move them to the garden or your balcony.
 Our seed mix contains different types of lettuce, which gives you a varied result.
 What could be better than picking some lettuce from your own garden fresh on your plate!
 And lettuce is not only delicious in a salad, you can also put it in a stew or make a tasty pesto with it.